isaiah-perumalla/isaiah-perumalla.github.io/blog/content/pages/drafts/rethink-logging.md

 ![auto verify interaction](/imgs/runtime_verify.PNG)

-* assertion of temporal logic , monitor program can also verify properties dependent on time, where time constraints can be put on states (one can only be in a state for a certain time period)
-Although there is additional work for the developer to writing verification programs, the cost of writing the tool is minimal in comparision to letting bugs creep into production software, i have used this technique recently to improve the quality of a trading system which had very little automated tests.
+Although there is additional work for the developer to writing verification programs, the cost of writing the tool is minimal in comparision to letting bugs creep into production software, i have used this technique recently to improve the quality of a trading system .
 Machine readable logs with semantically rich domain events enable *Runtime verification (RV)* in my opinion is a very lightweight method aimed at verifying that a specific execution of a system satisfies or violates a given critical property.
-Dur- ing development, runtime monitoring can be used as a debugging monitor or test oracle for system simulation, prototyping, or tests [9].
 This type of monitoring ensures testers are notified of all specification violations, even if they are not easily noticable by testers (such as short transient violations).
+Used events recorded in logs can used in the assertion of temporal logic, where by the verification program can also verify properties dependent on time, (where a system can only in a particular state for a certain time period).
-In deployed systems, monitors can be used as a fault detector to trigger recovery mechanisms such as safety shutdowns
+In deployed systems, monitors can be used as a fault detector to trigger recovery mechanisms such as safety shutdowns or automatically turn off certian software feature if a fault is detected.

-verify temproal events

-### Replay debugging

 ### Efficient logging
-"
+Logging isnt free, Multiple gigabytes per day are commonplace now.
+The log files themselves are generally simple flat text files.
+Their size comes from the sheer volume of entries, not from being rich data types.

+The log file size not only consumes disk space during logging, storing, and archiving, but it also causes processing overhead when importing, analysing, and generating reports.

+As a result, there is value in making sure that you are logging the right level of information.
+This article will help you find the right balance between logging too little and too much.
 This gives rise to a paradox: Performance problems are increasingly likely to be seen in production, but they can be understood only in development.
 To address a performance problem seen in production, the problem must therefore be reproduced in either a development or test environment.
 In a software system, as in any sufficiently complicated system, disjointed pathologies can manifest the same symptoms: Reproducing symptoms (e.g., high CPU load, heavy I/O traffic, long latency transactions, etc.) does not guarantee reproducing the same underlying problem.
 To phrase this phenomenon in the vernacular of IT, you might have heard or said something like this:

 “Good news: We were able to reproduce it in dev, and we think that we found the problem.
 Dev has a fix, and we’re scheduling downtime for tonight to put it into prod.
 Let’s keep our fingers crossed...”